-In addition to addressing corporate overhead, the strategic assessment examined our market strengths and opportunities and compared our position to that of our competitors.
-As a result of the assessment, we focused our growth on investments in the Infusion and Home Health Services segments and elected to pursue offers for our traditional and specialty pharmacy mail operations and community retail pharmacy stores.
-Accordingly, on February 1, 2012, we entered into a Community Pharmacy and Mail Business Purchase Agreement (the "Asset Purchase Agreement") by and among Walgreen Co. and certain subsidiaries (collectively, the "Buyers") and the Company and certain subsidiaries (collectively, the "Sellers") with respect to the sale of certain assets, rights and properties (the "Pharmacy Services Asset Sale") relating to our traditional and specialty pharmacy mail operations and community retail pharmacy stores.
+On February 1, 2012, we entered into a Community Pharmacy and Mail Business Purchase Agreement (the "Asset Purchase Agreement") by and among Walgreen Co. and certain subsidiaries (collectively, the "Buyers") and the Company and certain subsidiaries (collectively, the "Sellers") with respect to the sale of certain assets, rights and properties (the "Pharmacy Services Asset Sale") relating to our traditional and specialty pharmacy mail operations and community retail pharmacy stores.

 On May 4, 2012, pursuant to the terms of the Asset Purchase Agreement, we received approximately \$158.8 million at closing, including the value of inventories on hand attributable to the operations subject to the Pharmacy Services Asset Sale.
-Based on events related directly or indirectly to the Buyers' retention of certain business after the closing, the Company has also received approximately \$740,000 and may receive up to an additional \$15.0 million in additional purchase price or be required to refund up to approximately \$6.4 million of purchase price to the Buyers.
+Based on events related directly or indirectly to the Buyers' retention of certain business after the closing, the Company has also received approximately \$740,000 and may receive up to an additional \$15.0 million in additional purchase price or be required to refund up to approximately \$6.4 million of cash received to the Buyers.
+Gain associated with contingent consideration in both cases has not been recorded in the results of discontinued operations as of September 30, 2012.
 The purchase price excluded all accounts receivable and working capital liabilities relating to the operations subject to the Pharmacy Services Asset Sale, which were retained by us.
-Approximately \$32.4 million of these net assets remained at June 30, 2012, and we anticipate the collection of these balances during the remainder of the year.
+Approximately \$18.6 million of these net assets remained at September 30, 2012, and we anticipate the collection of these balances during the remainder of the year.

-As a result of the Pharmacy Services Asset Sale, we recognized a pretax gain of \$100.0 million, including transaction costs of \$5.6 million, during the three months ended June 30, 2012.
-We also recognized approximately \$13.0 million of impairment costs, employee severance and other benefit-related costs, facility-related costs and other one-time charges as a result of the transaction in the three months ended June 30, 2012, resulting in a net effect of approximately \$87.0 million.
+As a result of the Pharmacy Services Asset Sale, we recognized a pretax gain of \$100.0 million, net of transaction costs of \$5.6 million, during the three months ended June 30, 2012.
+We also recognized approximately \$0.3 million and \$13.3 million of impairment costs, employee severance and other benefit-related costs, facility-related costs and other one-time charges as a result of the transaction in the three months and nine months ended September 30, 2012, respectively, resulting in a net effect of approximately \$86.7 million.

 The transaction included the sale of 27 community pharmacy locations and certain assets of three community pharmacy locations and three traditional and specialty mail service operations, which constituted all of our operations in the community pharmacy and mail order lines of business.
 Two mail order locations which were not transferred as part of the Pharmacy Services Asset Sale have started providing infusion pharmacy services.
 We are evaluating whether to convert some of the community pharmacy locations not sold to provide infusion pharmacy services.
-All of the assets of the components of the businesses being transferred are included in discontinued operations on the accompanying Consolidated Balance Sheets.
+All of the assets of the components of the businesses being transferred are included in discontinued operations on the accompanying Consolidated Balance Sheets as of December 31, 2011.
 On May 4, 2012, the carrying value of the assets included in the Pharmacy Services Asset Sale was as follows (in thousands):